Pratikshaja2001/Data-Analysis-Dashboard/README.md

 3. Merge all pivot tables into one dashboard and apply slicer to make dynamic.

 ## Dashboard -
 ![Screenshot 2025-01-13 152737](https://github.com/user-attachments/assets/4084db5e-af39-4954-b738-3030d1f16367)

+## Conclusion –
+In this report ,create interactive data visualizations of Airbnb Listings and analyze the total count of hosts along with their corresponding reviews and price.